 This is how we support our students' mental healthby Caroline Hardaker

 University can feel daunting sometimes, and that's okay.
-Here are the resources and support available to all Newcastle University students.
+Here are some of the resources and support available to look after your mental health at Newcastle University.

 As a new student, you'll cross over into unchartered territory.
 All at once, your life will be filled with exciting social and academic challenges that will, one day, shape you into a well-rounded, confident graduate.